Heavy Neutral Leptons from kaon decays in the SHiP experiment

 {\bf 4.} To obtain the distribution of the HNL decay products over 3-momenta, we start with the analysis of the kaon production and decay in the SHiP target.
 We simulate the kaon production by 400\,GeV protons by exploiting the GEANT4 framework\,\cite{Agostinelli:2002hh}.
 The target design is taken from \cite{Anelli:2015pba}.
 The schematic view of the Molybdenum-Tungsten target with water interlayers is shown in Fig.\,\ref{fig:target}.

-The emerged in proton interactions light mesons propagate farther, mostly scattering in the target material and thus producing more mesons.
+Light mesons emerged in proton interactions propagate farther, mostly scattering in the target material and thus producing more mesons.
 The physics list we utilize for the processes in the target is called ``QGSP BERT''.
 It uses the quark-gluon string model for the high energy events (energy in the center-of-mass frame is $\gtrsim$ 10 GeV) and the Bertini cascade model for lower energies ($\lesssim$ 10 GeV).
 All the standard EM processes and decays are accounted for.

 Naturally, the most energetic kaons are produced in the very first collision of the incident protons.
 The spectrum of these charged kaons $K^+$ is presented in Fig.\,\ref{fig:prod_Kpos}.

 The secondary hadrons (and degraded protons) also produce kaons inside the target.
 The distribution of the charged kaon production points is shown in Fig.\,\ref{fig:kaon_prod_point}.